-The land within the Living Well Community has beautiful, unique features that draw people to it.
+The land within the Living Well Ecovillage has beautiful, unique features that draw people to it.

 Humans have been interacting with this land for at least 10,000 years, as evidenced by the ancient fish weir in the river, abundant rock flakes from tool making, and pottery shards from cookware of earlier inhabitants.
 See more on Living Well Community and nearby history.